DockYard/elixir-mail/extra_doc/Tables.md

 ### Column specific options
 `:cols` takes a list of column definitions.

-Extra Options |
+Extra Options | Explanation
 :----- | :-----
 `:width` | Fixed width
 `:max_width` | The maximum column width
 `:min_width` | The minimum column width

 ### Row specific options
-`:rows` takes a map of row numbers and a list of row definitions.
+`:rows` takes a map of row definitions.
+A row definition is a list of attributes, eg. `[background: :silver]` to apply to the given row(s).

-Valid row numbers are `-number..0..number of rows in data`, eg 0 for the first row, -1 for the last, -2 for the second last, etc.
+- `<row_number>` Definition for row with this number.
+Valid row numbers are `-number..0..number of rows in data`, eg 0 for the first row, -1 for the last, -2 for the second last, etc. These will take precedence over `:odd` and `:even`.
+- `:even` Definition for rows with even numbers, 0,2,4, ...
+- `:odd`  Definition for rows with odd numbers, 1,3,5, ...

-Extra Options |
+Extra Options | Explanation
 :----- | :-----
 `:cols` | Definitions for the columns in this single row